 Thank you very much.

-I was just calling because people seem to forget how Obama got elected Senator.
+I was just calling because people seem to forget how Obama got elected senator.

-In the Democratic primary, there was a big scandal with the front runner.
+In the Democratic primary, there was a big scandal with the frontrunner.

-He was just another name on the list until this guy opened his divorce records and it was found out that he actually hit his wife once.
+He was just another name on the list until this guy opened his divorce records, and it was found out that he actually hit his wife once.

-He's being groomed, he's being set up for something.
+He's being set up for something.

-But then there's also that when he ran against the Republican for the Senate seat, there was another scandal with Jack Ryan, and he dropped out of the race, and we're in the midst of the George Ryan trial, and then all um we had somebody not even from the state of Illinois running for the Republican for the Republicans for the Senate seat.
+But then there's also when he ran against the Republican for the Senate seat, there was another scandal with Jack Ryan, and he dropped out of the race.

-And all of the cut and run Republicans didn't show up at the polls.
+And all of the cut-and-run Republicans didn't show up at the polls.

 And they made a rock star out of Obama.

-Well, uh here here's the thing.
+Well, here's the thing.

-We have a couple of Obama sound bites.
+We have a couple of Obama's soundbites.

-Uh we have two bites.
+We have two bites.

 Will you serve your full six-year term as a United States Senator from Illinois?

-And uh you said absolutely.
+And you said, absolutely.

 I will serve out my full six-year term.

-But uh my thinking has not changed.
+But my thinking has not changed.

 I will not.